The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 There are many low cost franchises that make money.
 The trick is to choose the right one that suits your personal circumstances and interests and partner with a franchisor with whom you can build a successful, long-term business relationship.

-Questions to ask a franchisor before you invest
+Questions to ask a franchisor before your initial investment

 It is crucial that you have as much information as possible about the franchise you want to buy before making a commitment.